12 Things To Do In Missouri That People Rave About - Karta.com

 7. Enjoy a Day at Lake of the Ozarks

-Lake of the Ozarks is a premier destination for water activities.
-This expansive lake, formed by the Osage River, is a haven for outdoor enthusiasts and offers a variety of fun things to do.
+Lake of the Ozarks is a premier destination for outdoor enthusiasts, offering a wide range of water-based activities.
+This expansive lake, created by the Osage River, boasts over 1,150 miles of shoreline and scenic beauty.

 8. Wander Through the Nelson-Atkins Museum of Art